-Llamas – your first instinct may be to reach out a pet these sweet guys, but our llamas do not like to be touched, and will walk or run away from you.
+Llama – your first instinct may be to reach out a pet this sweet guy, but our llamas do not like to be touched, and will walk or run away from you.
 The proper way to communicate with them is to keep your arms behind you and extend your face to them.
 They will smell you (usually your nose and mouth).
 Of course if you are not comfortable with this, just walk around them.
 Do they spit?
-The truth is that Boogie has only done it twice, once to someone he just did not like, and once to me when I was singing a song he did not like!!
-But as a rule, they only do it when they are provoked, or when they are wrestling with each other.
+As a rule, they only do it when they are provoked, or when they are wrestling with each other.
 Again, if you don’t want them near you, just reach out to pet them and they will go away.

-Dogs – Foster (Red Heeler), Midge (Corgie/Heeler/Mix), and Lexie (Border Collie Mix) are nice but Foster especially likes to nip and that it can potentiall hurt you.
+Dogs – Midge (Corgie/Heeler/Mix), and Lexie (Border Collie Mix) are nice.
 They also bark and may jump up on you.
 Don’t encourage this.
 Children should be supervised and never put fingers or little hands around their mouths.

 Goats and Sheep – you will quickly find out that a lot of goats are very friendly and curious.
 PLEASE DO NOT HANDLE THEIR HORNS!!
 This will encourage them to use them, which is something we do not want.
 I feel comfortable having them run loose around people, but if they were to start head-butting people, I’d have to lock them up and that would defeat my purposes here.
 If you want to push them away, push them by the neck, or call me and I will move them.
 They want to chew your clothes and lick your skin – hands, legs and arms (in the summer you are simply a human salt lick to them).
 If you have small children with you, keep this in mind, because to children it may see as though they are being attacked.